Technology-Notes/Tech-Notes-refrences/Work-SKH.md

 - Isilon for PV
 - ECS/minio for object storage
 - Presto for ad-hoc querying
-- Spark / flink for computing
+- Spark / flink for stream data computing
 - Kafka / Pulsar for Messaging
 - Beam for DI
 - serverless(like lambda or functions) for event